Guar Gum vs Xanthan Gum: Which Thickener for Your Recipe or Formula?

 - Stability almost everywhere.
 Xanthan holds its viscosity across pH 2–12, through pasteurization, in high-salt systems and through freeze-thaw cycles.
 In acidic products — vinaigrettes, citrus beverages, sour sauces — it is the default choice.

 - Suspension power.
 Even at 0.1–0.2%, xanthan builds a weak gel network at rest that keeps particles (spices, pulp, cocoa, minerals) from settling.
-This is why it appears in so many beverage and supplement formulas.
+This is why it appears in so many beverage, sauce, and commercial food formulas.

 - Gluten-free baking.
 Xanthan mimics gluten's elasticity, giving structure and crumb to gluten-free doughs, typically at 0.5–1% of flour weight.